pmkap/deckrypt/README.md

 $$p=\prod_{i=1}^{n}A_{i,1}$$

-Choosing four random combinations provides an entropy of 50 bits, choosing five gets you 62 bits of entropy.
+This means each randomly picked combination provides roughly 12.5 bits of entropy.
+A sequnce of four or five combinations would already provide decent security.

 ## Preparation
 Some things are hardcoded in `deckrypt_input.c` and need to be changed according to your controller and setup: